ibm-cloud-docs/ContinuousDelivery/cd_migrate_region.md

 ## Prerequisites
 {: #cd-migrate-region-prereqs}

-To perform the migration, you will need the following -
+To perform the migration, you will need the following:

 * An [{{site.data.keyword.cloud_notm}} API key](/docs/account?topic=account-manapikey) with the IAM access listed below.
 The API key must be user API key.
 Service ID API keys are not supported.
 * **Viewer** access for the source Toolchain(s) being copied
 * **Editor** access for creating new Toolchains in the target region
 * **Administrator** access for other {{site.data.keyword.cloud_notm}} service instances that have a tool integration with IAM service-to-service authorizations, such as [{{site.data.keyword.secrets-manager_short}}](/docs/secrets-manager?topic=secrets-manager-getting-started), [Event Notifications](/docs/event-notifications?topic=event-notifications-getting-started), etc.
 * Access to any GitHub or {{site.data.keyword.gitrepos}} **repositories** referenced by tool integrations in the toolchain, with permission to **read the repository** and **create webhooks**.
 This is required in order to create pipeline Git type triggers, which require a webhook to be added on the repository to trigger the pipeline, and for the pipeline to be able to clone the repositories during execution.
+Note that a service ID API key will not be able to authorize on behalf of a user.
 * A [{{site.data.keyword.contdelivery_short}}](/catalog/services/continuous-delivery) service instance is required in the target region and resource group in order to properly create the toolchain copy.
 Note that {{site.data.keyword.contdelivery_short}} capabilities ({{site.data.keyword.deliverypipeline}}, {{site.data.keyword.gitrepos}}, etc) are subject to the plan of the {{site.data.keyword.contdelivery_short}} instance in the same region and resource group as the toolchain.
 [Learn more](/docs/ContinuousDelivery?topic=ContinuousDelivery-limitations_usage)
 * Personal Access Tokens (PAT) for the {{site.data.keyword.gitrepos}} service in the **source** and **destination** regions, with the `api` scope.
 These are only required if migrating {{site.data.keyword.gitrepos}} projects.